cchin1/TriviaGame/README.md

 Here's how the game works:

-The player interacts with the classical music trivia form with multiple choice or true/false options.
+The player interacts with the classical violin trivia form with multiple choice options.

 The player is only allowed to pick one answer per question.